cobrien07/DevSummit2016Demo/README.md

-# Esri Developer Summit 2016 - Ember demo using Esri javascript application
+# Esri Developer Summit 2016 - Ember demo using Esri javascript API

 This project comes with minimal settings.
 It serves as the base for the demo below.